Naowak/STREAM-benchmark/paper.md

 # Sequential Tasks Review to Evaluate Artificial Memory

 The ability to maintain and manipulate information over time is a key aspect of Artificial Intelligence.
-Sequential models, such as Recurrent Neural Networks (RNNs) and Transformers [REF], have been widely used for tasks requiring working memory, such as natural language processing and time series prediction.
+Sequential models, such as Recurrent Neural Networks (RNNs) and Transformer [REF], have been widely used for tasks requiring working memory, such as natural language processing and time series prediction.
 However, evaluating the capacity of these models to maintain and manipulate information over long periods remains a challenge.
 Existing methods often focus on one or two specific tasks (e.g. SequentialMNIST [REF], copy task [REF], etc.), which may not be representative of the model's generalization capabilities.

 In this paper, we propose a new benchmark called STREAM (Sequential Tasks Review to Evaluate Artificial Memory) that aims to address this limitation by providing a diverse set of 12 tasks that test different aspects of working memory.
 By providing a standardized framework for evaluation, STREAM allows researchers to easily compare the performance of different model architectures.

-In addition, we evaluate the performance of four different model architectures on the STREAM benchmark to serve as a baseline: Long Short-Term Memory (LSTM) [REF], Transformers [REF], Transformer-Decoder [REF], and Echo State Networks (ESN) [REF].
+In addition, we evaluate the performance of three different model architectures on the STREAM benchmark to serve as a baseline: Long Short-Term Memory (LSTM) [REF], Gated Recurrent Unit (GRU) [REF] and Transformer-Decoder [REF].
 We compare the models' performance on each task and analyze their strengths and weaknesses.

 ## Introduction

-Since the release of Transformers [REF] in 2017, no major breakthrought has been made in the field of neural networks architectures for Sequential Tasks.
-Even though Transformers have been proven to be very efficient for a wide range of tasks, they are not perfect and suffers from some limitations.
-For instance, Transformers aren't RNNs : they do not rely on previous internal state to compute the next one, they need to look at the whole input sequence to compute the next word at each timestep, and the number of computation grows quadratically with the length of the sequence.
+Since the release of Transformer [REF] in 2017, no major breakthrought has been made in the field of neural networks architectures for Sequential Tasks.
+Even though Transformer have been proven to be very efficient for a wide range of tasks, they are not perfect and suffers from some limitations.
+For instance, Transformer aren't RNNs : they do not rely on previous internal state to compute the next one, they need to look at the whole input sequence to compute the next word at each timestep, and the number of computation grows quadratically with the length of the sequence.
 Which is a major limitation for long sequences and long-term dependencies.

-For those reasons, we believe that the next step in Artificial Intelligence won't be made with current architectures like Transformers, but with new ones that might be inspired by existing architectures like LSTMs [REF] or ESNs [REF] or by our brain.
+For those reasons, we believe that the next step in Artificial Intelligence won't be made with current architectures like Transformer, but with new ones that might be inspired by existing architectures like LSTMs [REF], GRU [REF] or by our brain.

 But, such models often needs to be scaled to be efficiant on complex problems (e.g. Natural Language Processing) and to be able to generalize on a wide range of tasks.
 And, it is not always easy to train and evaluate those scaled models : ressources like GPUs are expensives.
 Except from big private compagnies, only a fiew of research labs can afford to train and evaluate those models on a large scale (e.g. on text).